satoren/LRDB/vscode_extension/README.md

 ## Release Notes

+### 0.2.0
+- Change LuaVM native code to javascript by Emscripten
 ### 0.1.9
 - Bug fixes.
 - Added support sourceRequest.
 It mean can step execute on string chunk.